jint-method/model-view-viewmodel-controller/README.md

 ## Models

-The role of a model is to manage the state that will be passed down to a viewmodel.
+The role of a model is to manage a state.

-- models are static
 - models manage a state
+- models can only communicate **locally** with the injected controller
+- models can communicate with external controllers

+## Controllers

+- controllers are static
-- models can communicate with other models (local and external)
+- controllers can communicate with other controllers (local and external)
-- models can have children (viewmodels)
+- controllers can have children (viewmodels)
-- models are unaware of their children
+- controllers are unaware of their children
-- models can pass information to their children
+- controllers can pass information to their children
+- controllers instantiate models
+- controllers can communicate with their models

 ## Creation